glic3rinu/passlib/docs/lib/passlib.utils.handlers.rst

     pair: custom hash handler; implementing

 ==========================================================================
-:mod:`passlib.utils.handlers` - Helpers for writing password hash handlers
+:mod:`passlib.utils.handlers` - Framework for writing password hashes
 ==========================================================================

 .. module:: passlib.utils.handlers
-    :synopsis: helper classes for writing password hash handlers
+    :synopsis: framework for writing password hashes

 .. warning::

     This module is primarily used as an internal support module.
-    It's interface has not been finalized yet, and may change between major releases of Passlib.
+    It's interface has not been finalized yet, and may be changed somewhat between major releases of Passlib, as the internal code is cleaned up and simplified.

 .. todo::